anuroopsriram/baselines/preprocessing/README.md

 ## Code

-Feel free to add testing notebooks or scripts to this branch and we will determine how to integrate with the master branch later
+There is an example notebook called test_convert and a toy dataset in the data folder to experiment with.
+Please feel free to add testing notebooks or scripts to this folder (preprocessing) and we will determine how to merge with the master branch later.

 ## Dependencies for preprocessing: